-Voter's Edge California and Ballotpedia are comprehensive, nonpartisan online guides to elections covering federal, state, and local races in the state of California.
+Vote411 California and Ballotpedia are comprehensive, nonpartisan online guides to elections covering federal, state, and local races in the state of California.
 Users can see their personalized sample ballot by entering their address and can get information on candidates, measures, and who supports them.